-Campbell Scientific data acquisition systems’ versatile capabilities make them ideal for structural health monitoring.
-Our dataloggers applications range from simple beam fatigue analysis, to structural mechanics research, to continuous monitoring of large, complex structures.
-Campbell systems provide remote, unattended, portable monitoring for highway overpasses, roads, buildings, retaining walls, bridges, and amusement park rides.
-They make reliable structural measurements, even in harsh environments.Saber más
+Campbell Scientific data acquisition (DAQ) systems’ versatile capabilities make them ideal for structural health monitoring in a wide range of applications, including simple beam-fatigue, structural mechanics research, and continuous monitoring of large, complex structures.
+Campbell Scientific’s family of data loggers and DAQ systems are currently being used for remote, unattended, portable monitoring for highway overpasses, roads, buildings, retaining walls, bridges, and amusement park rides.
+Since 1974, Campbell Scientific has been known worldwide for rugged, accurate, and reliable measurement systems.Saber más

 La mayoría de los sistemas que comercializamos son personalizables, adaptables a sus necesidades.
 Díganos que necesita y le ayudamos a configurar el sistema de medida que se ajuste a sus necesidades.

-Campbell Scientific’s monitoring systems are used for a variety of structural and seismic applications.
-Monitoring possibilities on an overpass include:
+Campbell Scientific’s GRANITE™ monitoring systems are used for a variety of structural and seismic applications.
+Monitoring possibilities on an overpass could include: